williamslab/ped-sim/README.md

-The IBD type is one of `IBD1`, `IBD2` or `HBD`. `IBD1` indicates the pair shares one IBD segment (on one of their two haplotypes) in the interval, and `IBD2` indicates the pair shares two segments IBD in the region. `HBD` stands for homomozygous by descent, also called a run of homozygosity (ROH), which is a region where an individual is IBD with themselves.
+The IBD type is one of `IBD1`, `IBD2` or `HBD`. `IBD1` indicates the pair shares one IBD segment (on one of their two haplotypes) in the interval, and `IBD2` indicates the pair shares two segments IBD in the region. `HBD` stands for homozygous by descent, also called a run of homozygosity (ROH), which is a region where an individual is IBD with themselves.
 The latter only occurs in the presence of inbreeding.